DeanHazineh/DFlat-tensorflow/readme.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-**Note: DFlat is being ported to Pytorch (<a href="https://github.com/DeanHazineh/DFlat-pytorch" target="_blank">DFlat-pytorch</a>).
-While the tensorflow version will remain open, long-term support will eventually only be provided for the pytorch version of the software.
-The new pytorch version will also present substantial speed and memory improvements.**

 `D-Flat` is an auto-differentiable design framework for flat optics, specially geared to the design of dielectric metasurfaces for imaging and sensing tasks.
-This package was officially released alongside our paper,  <a href="https://deanhazineh.github.io/publications/Multi_Image_Synthesis/combined_paper.pdf" target="_blank"> Polarization Multi-Image Synthesis with Birefringent Metasurfaces</a>, published in the proceedings of the 2023 IEEE International Conference of Computational Photography (ICCP).
-The package is further documented and discussed in the manuscript available on <a href="https://arxiv.org/abs/2207.14780" target="_blank">arxiv</a>.
+This package was officially released alongside our paper,  <a href="https://deanhazineh.github.io/publications/Multi_Image_Synthesis/MIS_Home.html" target="_blank"> Polarization Multi-Image Synthesis with Birefringent Metasurfaces</a>, published in the proceedings of the 2023 IEEE International Conference of Computational Photography (ICCP).
+This package is further documented and discussed in the manuscript available on <a href="https://arxiv.org/abs/2207.14780" target="_blank">arxiv</a>.
 If you use this package, please cite the ICCP paper (See below for details).

 D-Flat provides users with:
 - A validated, auto-differentiable framework for optical field propagation and rendering built on tensorflow Keras